marmelab/react-admin/docs/SearchWithResult.md

   Your browser does not support the video tag.
 </video>

 It relies on the `dataProvider` to provide a `search()` method, so you can use it with any search engine (Lucene, ElasticSearch, Solr, Algolia, Google Cloud Search, and many others).
-And if you don't have a search engine, no problem! `<Search>` can also do the search across several resources [via parallel `dataProvider.getList()` queries](https://marmelab.com/ra-enterprise/modules/ra-search#addsearchmethod-helper).
+And if you don't have a search engine, no problem! `<SearchWithResult>` can also do the search across several resources [via parallel `dataProvider.getList()` queries](https://marmelab.com/ra-enterprise/modules/ra-search#addsearchmethod-helper).

 By default, `<SearchWithResult>` will group the search results by target, and show their `content.label` and `content.description`.